Blog Post

 Throughout written content, link to other helpful blog posts on the same domain.

-This is known as internal linking and aids the visitor to navigate around the website.
+This is known as internal linking and helps the visitor navigate the website.

 Search engines follow these links too.